Omer109ALEX/MNIST/README.md

-# mnist using keras and CNN
+# MNIST

- solve mnis problem with CNN model with keras
+ CNN model for MNIST useing keras to train and test the model